twooldridge/workshop/results.md

 Based on these results, we can definitely see how some of the filters snpArcher implements, for excluding variants with MQ<40, will remove a small proportion of variants.
 While we haven't done any explicit calculations yet, this would suggest that overall we're not losing a bunch of data to filters.

+You might imagine a scenario where, after seeing these, you want to
+a) Implement stricter filters (higher MQ?)
+b) Implement additional filters.
+      - People will often remove sites with QD < 2.
+If I had to guess, that wouldn't have much of an effect here
+      - Implement a hardy-weinberg based filter.
+The small bump in allele frequency at 0.5 is likely an artifact due to mapping to homologs.
+If we were very concerned, we could try to reduce that by  removing variants violating some HWE threshold.
+However, you need to be careful with the nature of your dataset and the downstream analysis.
+Filtering based on HWE might not make sense if there is serious population structure, or you're doing a selection scan wwehre you want to identify such loci.

 ## PCA on a smaller sample set
 Let's say we're really interested in relationships just within our northern samples, and we want a PCA of just them.
 We could filter samples in the `QC/cracherodi.eigenvec` file, but the more correct approach, especially if we want to report these data, would be to re-create a PCA with just the SNPs for those samples.
 There are many ways to do this, but the general approach I like is: